 When I design a pattern for you, these are the things that I think are important:

 - Make it MAKE-ABLE.
-I dream up a lot of things that, in the end, would be horrid to have to make or worse, explain.
+I dream up a lot of things that, in the end, would be horrid to make or worse, explain.
 So I don’t turn those into patterns.
-Frankly, if my reader could make such a convoluted thing, she is probably figuring it out her own way, and isn’t buying a pattern to do it!
+Frankly, if my readers could make such a convoluted thing, they are probably figuring it out their own way, and aren’t buying a pattern to do it!
 Instead, I figure out how to break things down so you don’t sweat or swear your way through them.
 I learned a little of this from a composer friend, whose superpower is writing music for each instrument that the musician could play easily (not writing it at the edges of the instrument’s range or sitting on its octave breaks).
 I fundamentally believe that quilting should be fun, so I try hard to write things that are fun, too.
 If I design something so hard to make that it makes you want to never quilt again, then we both lose!

 - Mind the fabric.
 The fabric “generosity” in the materials list is a tricky tightrope to walk.
 I round up to the nearest 1/4 yard, or add an 1/8 yard if I’m on the 1/4 line.
 This only changes if the fabric is being used for cuts larger than an 1/8 (say an 8” cut) in which case I give you one extra large cut in case of an oops.
 C&T’s rule for my book was to add 1/4 yard to my calculations.
 I do work hard at writing patterns that use up most of their parts… in several of my jelly-strip based ones you can use the strip scraps to make a binding (I happen to love the puzzle of using it all up!)